 The BFSI or Banking and Financial Services Industry is one of the most highly regulated and monitored sectors in the world.
 The fact that money and other financial instruments are involved means that security, accuracy, and efficiency are at the forefront in terms of basic requirements for any tool to qualify for this industry.
 Unfortunately, efficiency has always taken a back seat to accuracy and security.
 The accuracy part comes from the accounting aspect of the work that banks and financial institutions do on a daily basis, while the security part comes from dealing with the personal financial information of millions of people.
 Therefore, it's understandable that efficiency has been pushed to the background.

 That being said, in our current era of digital transformation, efficiency has quickly gained importance and is now possibly equal to all other considerations.
 With the emergence of non-banking financial institutions, microfinancing, online payment platforms, and other innovations, competition is tight, and it is rapidly becoming crucial for the finance world to be as efficient as possible.
 Part of this efficiency drive is now being accomplished through the digitization of paper workflows.
-This article looks at a specific niche area within this transformational scenario, and it's called OCR or Optical Character Recognition.
+This article looks at a specific niche area within this transformational scenario, it's called OCR or Optical Character Recognition and OCR is critical for BFSI.

 But first, we need to understand what OCR actually is and how it works, along with a brief history of how OCR was developed and evolved through time.